ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 `$cp_page_title` defines what is rendered in the `<title>` tag in the browser.

 ### `function process($id = false)`
-The `process()` function, similar to other functionality in your add-on, is the meat of your `Mcp` file.
+The `process()` function, similar to other functionality in your add-on, is the meat of your route file.
 This is where you will render views, add sidebars, and add any necessary logic.

 ## Adding Content To Your Page